hollixholton/ecommerce-pattern-library/README.md

     It's useful for links and buttons.
 ---

-An emo/rock band based out of Ottawa, Ontario.
+This is the website branding guidelines for the emo/rock band based out of Ottawa, Ontario.